hugohadfield/pytorch_image_regession/README.md

 # The data loader
 The main useful bit of this repo is probably `data_loading.py`.
 In this file we define how the image and target loading is done.
 Specifically we use a subclass of `torchvision.datasets.ImageFolder` but we overload attributes such that it sets everything up as a regression task rather than a classification one.

-This is the main useful bit of the data loader:
+This is the main useful bit of the data loader, which I grabbed from this discussion `[https://github.com/pytorch/vision/issues/2930]:
 ```
 class RegressionImageFolder(datasets.ImageFolder):
     """